kbatson/kylebatsonphoto/site/gallery-street1.md

     caption: A family of a mother, father, two girls, and a boy are squeezed onto a scooter driving through the busy streets of Hyderabad.
     location: Hyderabad, India
     url: "/assets/photos/DSC00563.jpg"
     shown: true

-  - title: Village Boys in Rwanda
-    caption: A group of four boys in ragged clothes look intently at the photographer on a hillside in Rwanda.
-    location: Musanze, Rwanda
-    url: "/assets/photos/DSC00614.jpg"
-    shown: true

   - title: Boy Looks at Girls